Borova, Izium Raion, Kharkiv Oblast: Soviet period

+After Ukrainian independence, in May 1995, the Cabinet of Ministers of Ukraine approved the decision to privatize the feed mill located here In January 2013 the population was 5740 people.
 Until 18 July 2020, Borova was the administrative center of Borova Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Kharkiv Oblast to seven.
 The area of Borova Raion was merged into Izium Raion.